Quantum bit threads of MERA tensor network in large $c$ limit: Towards a Tensor Network/Flow correspondence

 The second property is deduced from the first property apparently.
 Suppose we have two regions $A$, $B$ of the boundary, then the flux $\mathcal D_{AB}$ is always greater than the sum of $\mathcal D_A$ and $\mathcal D_B$:

 Generalization to more than two regions is the same.
-This inequality implies that there exist some densities of compression of $D_{AB}$ that are not included in $D_A$ and $D_B$.
-Actually these densities provide the conditional mutual information between $A$ and $B$ on boundary as shwon in \cite{Czech:2015kbp}.
+This inequality implies that $D_{AB}$ includes some densities of compression which are not included in $D_A$ and $D_B$.
+Actually these densities provide the conditional mutual information between $A$ and $B$ on boundary as shown in \cite{Czech:2015kbp}.

 For a given flow, it is easy to check from the second property that

 Now return to the MERA network which exhibits these two properties properly.
 Then the RT formula can be represented by